Geography of Fortaleza and Ceará

 In the plateaus and mountains, there is a vegetation which resembles the Mata Atlântica (Atlantic Forest), with mid-sized trees, permanent leaves, only one layer of cover trees; Mata Atlantica used to exist all along the Brazilian coast up to Rio Grande do Norte (most of the forest was devastated; see here).

 In the semi-arid zone, the dominant bioma is called caatinga; this bioma only exists in Brazil.
 In the caatingas, there is a predominance of bushes, usually with small leaves (which fall during the dry season) and thorns; this is a way found by the plants to diminish the loss of water.
-The mandacaru (see photo), is one of the most popular kind of cacti, used as source of water by humans and animals.See some photos of plants of caatinga.

 In the strip near the coast, there is a profusion of plantation of cashew trees, with industrial use; this tree is resistant to tough climate and soil conditions; the asymetry of its trunk and branches (often twisted) is a consequence of the lack of water and minerals during the growth.